-When conditions such as carbon, misalignment and excessive wear have been corrected, and valves persist in sticking, it is a satisfactory remedy with most engine designs to cut guide off flush with block.
+When conditions such as carbon, misalinement and excessive wear have been corrected, and valves persist in sticking, it is a satisfactory remedy with most engine designs to cut guide off flush with block.
 Use drill bit slightly larger than outside diameter of guide with point ground to 20° angle.
 Remove with small scraper any burr left on inner diameter of guide.
 Other methods are to counterbore guide or grind relief on valve stem.
+Consult engine manufacturer for specific recommendations.